 Sports fashion is not the only one already experimenting with metaverses.
-The infinite possibilities offered by these virtual worlds have also caught luxury brands' attention.
+The infinite possibilities offered by these virtual worlds have also caught luxury brands’ attention.
 Last September, Balenciaga began selling masks in the Fortnite metaverse for $8 each.
 Gucci sold a digital version of its well-known Dionysus bag in the Roblox metaverse for more than four thousand dollars, $800 more than the original.
 Last October, Dolce & Gabanna sold a Non-Fungible Tokens (NFTs) collection comprising 5 physical designs and four digital creations for over $6 million.

 Some time ago, Nissan also announced an innovative technology connecting vehicle users to the metaverse.
-Nissan intends to transmit avatar data inside the vehicle so that you can communicate interactively with other avatars.
-Both inside and outside the car.
+Nissan intends to transmit avatar data inside the vehicle so that you can communicate interactively with other avatars inside and outside the car.
 Last April, the video game chip maker NVIDIA partnered with the German car brand BMW to create a replica of its factory in Regensburg, Germany.
 The goal is to test different options applied to the physical factory to check if they work.
 It is like a Metaverse Digital Twin.

 The company Metaverse Property, in addition to offering plots on the metaverses Decentraland, the Sandbox, Somnium, Upland, and Cryptovoxels, also provides leasing, property management, marketing, project development, and consulting services.
 The company has an investment project called REIT, where it reports the creation of the first virtual real estate investment trust on the metaverses mentioned above.
 Metaverse Property last week purchased 116 lots of virtual land in Decentraland’s Fashion Street Estate district for 618,000 MANA.
 At the close of the purchase, the MANA tokens were worth $2.4 million.